Agent Class — Deep Dive¶

 tools_tags (set[str] | None)¶

-Filter which tools are available to the Agent by tags.
-Only tools matching the specified tags will be exposed.
+Filter which tools the Agent can see by tags.
+Only tools decorated with matching tags are exposed:

 from agentflow.utils import tool